Alert Issued After Dead Shark Washes Up On NY Beach

 Authorities issued an alert to swimmers and boaters after a dead shark washed up on a Long Island beach.

-Police responded to a report of a dead shark on the Ocean Beaches in Quogue between 80 and 90 Dune Road at about 9:30 a.m. on Wednesday, July 20, according to the Quogue Village Police Department.
+Police in Suffolk County responded to a report of a dead shark on the Ocean Beaches in Quogue between 80 and 90 Dune Road at about 9:30 a.m. on Wednesday, July 20, according to the Quogue Village Police Department.

 The shark was reported to be between 7 and 8 feet long, police said.